The Cavalier Daily: Cartoon controversy

 In 2006 and 2007, The Cavalier Daily comics section came under fire for controversial cartoons.
 In August 2006, the comics were considered insensitive to Christians, involving the Virgin Mary and Jesus.
 The controversy received national attention and was featured on Bill O'Reilly's The O'Reilly Factor.
 In September 2007, the same cartoonist caused outcry with a comic entitled "Ethiopian Food Fight", which portrayed malnourished ethnic Ethiopians fighting each other with various objects including boots, twigs, pillows and chairs.
 The ambiguity of the term "food fight" carried over to the cartoon itself, creating controversy over whether it a) caricatured victims of the Ethiopian famine as being forced to eat non-food items, which they then would throw at each other in a "food fight" in the usual sense, or instead b) depicted Ethiopians so impoverished that they could afford neither food nor weapons, such that they were forced to improvise weapons to use in their fight over scarce food resources, a type of dispute to which news sources including CNN and the Washington Post have applied the term "food fight".
 Some readers from each respective side joined in claiming that the artist's characterization of the disputants dehumanized Ethiopians, as did some readers who were not sure which meaning was intended but found either alternative objectionable.
 The controversy led the managing board of the paper to fire the artist despite a lack of clear justification concerning editorial oversight and ultimate responsibility for publication of the controversial comic; the artist was also the senior graphics editor at the time, a position subordinate to all members of the managing board.
 Four other comic artists, including another graphics editor, voluntarily resigned from the paper, prompting an unprecedented mid-year replacement of comics staff.
 A complete comics strike was staged during a week of attempted negotiations, but the managing board covered up the strike by rerunning strips.
 The episode earned the 2007 managing board of the paper a Jefferson Muzzle award from the Thomas Jefferson Center for the Protection of Free Expression.

 In 2008, two strips of the comic TCB were withdrawn following outcry from campus and alumni Christians as well as Catholic League president Bill Donohue.
 Donohue mistakenly suggested a double standard on the part of The Cavalier Daily, as evidenced by the comic strip Luftwaffle's cartoon featuring a censored Muhammad.
 He took this as an acknowledgment "that any and all depictions of the Muslim prophet Muhammed are banned."

-In fact, Luftwaffle was satirizing attitudes towards censorship.
-This is evidenced by their submission of a strip introducing the Prophet's twin brother (whose image, according to the strip's creators, is allowed to be displayed) for comedic effect.
-The strip was not allowed to run, prompting the authors to submit non sequitur jokes for the next two weeks.
+Rolling Stone False Rape Story

+The Cavalier Daily was criticized for its "one-sided coverage" and lack of skepticism regarding Jackie Coakley's false rape claims in 2014 as published in the defamatory Rolling Stone "A Rape on Campus" story.
+In particular, accusations of ignoring the facts of the case were leveled at assistant editor Julia Horowitz, who claimed after the article had been retracted that " to let fact checking define the narrative would be a huge mistake."